 We advise you to be very cautious when adding a genuine manual review - only do so when you are certain they are genuine and when it is necessary to do so.
 For example, if the customer is very important and you cannot risk losing their business because of an incorrect fraud block.
 Or if a customer has complained and you have made additional checks.
 But beware as some fraudsters call up and demand to be allowed to transact.
 Always make additional checks to confirm who they are.

 Remember, genuine manual reviews will minimise similar customers being prevented by your machine learning model.

 If you do review someone as genuine, then please do leave a comment on the customer explaining why.
 Comments can be very helpful to Ravelin’s machine learning engineers as they try to improve the system.
 And they’ll help the next person from your company who looks at that customer record.

-Similar to a genine review, a fraudster review is all-powerful.
+Remember, manual reviews stay active for customers and can only be overturned by another review.
 That customer will never be able to transact again unless you remove the review.
 No rules you set will change this (Ravelin personnel are able to install rules that do change this - contact us if you have a need for this).

-As with genuine reviews, please do leave comments with your fraud reviews.
+As with genuine reviews, please leave comments with your fraud reviews.
 These are invaluable to Ravelin, to other people at your company and potentially to you at a later date.
 Explain why you reviewed this customer as a fraudster and any additional evidence you might have found.